How fear and shootings drive business for the gun industry

 Racial resentment also drove gun sales during the Obama era, said Dowd-Arrow.
 A Brookings Institution report by Levine and another Wellesley professor, Robin McKnight, suggested some of the growth in gun sales last summer might have been attributed to racial tensions as Black Lives Matter protesters hit the streets.

-But the Trump era was trouble for gun makers.
-Even mass shootings during that time – such as the one in Las Vegas in 2017 – failed to boost firearm sales.
+But the Trump era was trouble for gunmakers.
+Even mass shootings during that time — such as the one in Las Vegas in 2017 — failed to boost firearm sales.

 “The concerns about gun control were essentially zero,” because no one thought Trump and the Republicans would try to restrict firearms, Levine said.